swilliamson331/credit-risk-classification/Credit_Risk/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:
+In this section, describe the analysis you completed for the machine learning models used in this Challenge:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
+The purpose of this analysis was to create a machine learning model that predicts if a loan would be healthy, or be at high risk of defaulting.
+I trained this model using data such as:loan size, interest rate, borrower income, debt to income ratio, total debt, number of accounts, and derogatory marks.

+To create this model, I assigned the loan status to the y and the rest of the features to x, and split the overall dataset into a training and testing datasets using "train_test_split".
+I then fit a logistic regression model on the training data, and had that model make predictions on the testing data.
+A classification report gave the accuracy results of the model.

 ## Results

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
+- Accuracy Score: Accuracy score is the total correct predictions divided by total predictions.
+Is the overall accuracy of the entirety of the model.
+- Precision Score: Precision score is true positive predictions divided by all positive predictions.
+Essentially, how accurate positive predicitions are by the model.
+- Recall Score: Recall score is true positive predictions divided by all positives in the dataset.
+Essentially, how good is the model at identifying positive instances.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
+Summarize the results of the machine learning model:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+The model predicts the healthy loans very accurately.
+The model predicts high-risk loans pretty well also, but has more false positives than false negatives as shown by its lower precision score.
+Overall , even though the model is prone to some false positive results on high risk loans, the model has accurate predicitions overall.
+And in the conext of identifying high risk loans, it is better to have more false positives and be safe rather than sorry.
+This makes the recall score of .94 more important, as false negatives (high risk loans deemed healthy) would be more detrimental.
+The model is pretty accurate, but if the company can't withstand high risk loans going undetected 6% of the time, it would be understandable to not use the model.